x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 and removed the player-specific code to make a nice generic base Modular AI Controller for all of my future Lyra projects.

-Hopefully Epic will add a generic AI Controller in the future, at which time I can either rebase my XCL AI Controller onto the new Lyra AI Controller, or not, depending on what they do with it.
+If Epic ever adds a generic AI Controller in the future, I can either rebase my XCL AI Controller onto the new Lyra AI Controller, or not, depending on what they do with it.

 #### Generic Actor with Ability System